Fabulously-Optimized/fabulously-optimized/README.md

 ## Included mods

+Here you can find the mod comparison table between the currently supported Minecraft versions.
+Some mods may have been obsoleted or superseded by better alternatives in the newer versions.

 The selected mods are inspired, but not limited by the [list of Optifine alternatives](https://lambdaurora.dev/optifine_alternatives).
 The modpack also [improves the default settings](https://github.com/Madis0/fabulously-optimized/wiki/Changed-options).

 ### Smooth